This guide was updated in June 2024.

-These days Coney Island — at least the roughly half-mile stretch between the New York Aquarium and Maimonides Park, home of baseball's Brooklyn Cyclones — is going through a development boom, but there are still plenty of beloved classics to behold.
+These days, Coney Island — at least the roughly half-mile stretch between the New York Aquarium and Maimonides Park, home of the Brooklyn Cyclones — is going through a development boom, but there are still plenty of beloved classics to behold.
 In fact, several of the boardwalk's most popular attractions, including the Wonder Wheel, the Cyclone, and Nathan's Famous, have all been around for close to 100 years or more.

 coneymta-97